Have a query or wish to book an appointment? Text BOOK to 66777 & We'll Call You Back

-Our Privacy notice will be a statement and describe to our patients, carers, visitors, the general public and staff how we collect, use, store, retain and disclose the personal data and information that we hold.
+The Kingsbridge Healthcare Group respects your right to privacy and his Privacy Notice is a statement to describe to our patients, carers, visitors and the general public how and why we collect, use, store, retain and disclose the personal data that we hold.

-Kingsbridge Healthcare Group process personal information and data in order to enable us to support the provision of healthcare services to patients, maintain our own accounts and records, promote our services, and to support and manage our employees.
+Kingsbridge Healthcare Group companies process personal information and data in order to enable us to support the provision of healthcare and training services to patients/clients, maintain our own accounts and records, promote our services, and to support and manage our employees.
 We also process personal information about health care professionals that deliver services throughout the organisation.

-We also use information to support and monitor our services to enable the delivery of high quality healthcare.
+We also use information to support and monitor our services to enable the delivery of high-quality healthcare and training services.
 This type of information will usually be provided in an aggregate or anonymised form, so that we cannot identify an individual.

 Kingsbridge Healthcare Group may ask for and hold various details of personal information regarding yourself which will be used to aid in the delivery of appropriate care and treatment.